-Brooke Shields Exclusive: Her 4 Wellness Must-Haves and the “Extraordinary” Privilege of Aging
+Brooke Shields Shares Her 4 Wellness Must-Haves and Reflections on the “Extraordinary” Privilege of Aging

-Brooke Shields was just 11 months old when she landed her first modeling job, but the actor-model-entrepreneur says she “just started to really live” only after she’d turned 40.
+Brooke Shields was just 11 months old when she landed her first modeling job, but Shields says she “just started to really live” only after she’d turned 40.
 We got that—and we wanted to hear more.

 Cindy Ord/Getty Images

-And she wasn’t alone.
-Shields credits pal Courteney Cox, who directed the Clos du Bois campaign, for how Cox “really focused on this age bracket, doing things with vitality and activities and being outside and things that make us happy.”
-She said the concept around their joint initiative is “the celebration of life and friendships and how far we’ve come, and that’s what a great glass of wine is: what has gone into it, and then what comes out of it.
-That’s where we are as people—as women for sure.”
+She wasn’t alone.
+Shields credits pal Courteney Cox, who directed a 2022 Clos du Bois wines campaign Shields starred in, for how Cox “really focused on this age bracket, doing things with vitality and activities and being outside and things that make us happy.”
+Shields said the concept around their joint initiative is “the celebration of life and friendships and how far we’ve come … That’s where we are as people—as women for sure.”

 Sonia Moskowitz/Getty Images

 But it doesn’t sound like she’ll be slowing down anytime soon.
-Now that her daughters are independent (Rowan, 18, is a college freshman; and Grier, 16, recently appeared with Shields in a new Mother’s Day campaign for Victoria’s Secret), Shields said she feels inspired to pay her blessings forward, and to keep learning.
+Now that her daughters are independent (Rowan, 19, is a college freshman; and Grier, 17, appeared with Shields in a 2022 Mother’s Day campaign for Victoria’s Secret), Shields said she feels inspired to pay her blessings forward, and to keep learning.
 “Community is actually good for your health.
 I want to keep giving out towards wherever I can.”

 Her own wellness practices include making sure she exercises every day—”I make sure I move in some capacity . . . to get my adrenaline and my heart going,” she said—along with staying hydrated (“It’s a fight, I forget all the time”) and focusing on sleep.
-That in particular was what led her to work with Prospect Farms.
-“Because of sleep and the lack thereof, and the importance of it and how much I struggle with it, that’s where our initial conversation kind of happened.”
 And finally?
-Healthy eating—she said if her body doesn’t get enough greens, she craves a good salad.
+Healthy eating—Shields said if her body doesn’t get enough greens, she craves a good salad.

 It’s not just about looking good—it’s about feeling good.
 The day after she spoke with us, Shields teamed with her trainer Ngo Okafor to host a live virtual fitness class to raise funds for Ukrainians in need of housing.
 “When you look at everything happening in the world that’s so tragic,” she said, “you sort of think: Oh really?
 Am I gonna really focus on those five pounds?
 It’s like, come on.
 Instead of picking the thing that I’m just obsessing over, I’m sort of saying, You’ve come this far.
 You’ve really done a lot.
 You’re so thankful, you know?”